-One of the biggest concerns from the report is that may farmers feel vulnerable at the thought of being staked out by thieves.
+A big concern is that many farmers feel vulnerable as they are often isolated.
 Criminals may forget, but farms are also people’s homes and break-ins result in emotional distress as well as monetary loss and the set-back of losing vital equipment.

 To read the full report click here: https://www.nfumutual.co.uk/farming/ruralcrime/